pmacMaps/mckinneypartyof5/_posts/2019-03-13-Visiting-Tiny-Estates.md

 There is a great diversity of tiny houses here, both in size and design.
 We stayed in the Low Country, which is one of the largest homes at Tiny Estates.
 The house is built on a three-axle gooseneck trailer.
 There was a small porch at the front door.
 When you go inside, you’re in the kitchen and living area.

 This kitchen boasted a refrigerator, a propane oven with four ranges, and plenty of cabinet space.
 The living area included a couch that can convert into a bed.
 There was a TV mounted to the wall.
-When you stay at Tiny Estates, wi-fi and YouTube TV (check name) are included.
+When you stay at Tiny Estates, wi-fi and YouTube TV are included.
 We thought about watching a movie, but decided to use the casting function from our phones.
 We mostly watched our friend Cody Wanner, Jim Gaffigan, and John Crist.
 All of the houses are on the same network, so I kept getting notifications when someone was casting YouTube in another home.

 {% include insert-image-post.html url="/assets/images/blog/low-country-inside-1.JPG" description="inside of the Low Country tiny house, looking toward the bedroom" %}